Getting started with Connect

 Start the server on port

-A message on your command line indicates that the server is serving HTTP at the current address and port.
+A message on your command line indicates that the server is serving HTTP at an address and port.
 It will look

 something like this: